-[In honor of pumpkin pie, I'm repeating this blog from a year ago.]
+[In honor of pumpkin pie, I'm repeating this blog published in 2017.]

 The facts are clear enough.
 As the US Department of Agriculture points out (citations omitted):